 They also have the tendency to transfer black rubber to your hands, socks, or anything else that comes in contact with the mat.
 If you are on a budget and don’t mind these issues, then these could be a good choice for you.

-Foam gym flooring mats for the garage
+Best Foam gym mats for the garage

 Dense EVA foam can be the best gym flooring for you if your exercise routines consist of light weights, yoga, Pilates, or other light to medium weight training programs like P90X.
 It absorbs impact well under feet, it’s soft enough to lay down on for stretching and other exercises, and it’s not very heavy.
 In fact, most can be quite light.

-It’s also less expensive than rubber gym flooring.
+It’s also much less expensive than rubber gym flooring.
 If you don’t need anything heavy duty, then this can be a good budget alternative.
 It is also a popular choice if you want something that you can easily setup and put away quickly and easily.

-It is not a good choice however for exercise equipment, cardio equipment, or heavy weights.
+It is not a good choice, however, for exercise equipment, cardio equipment, or heavy weights.
 The foam will deform and compress from the weight and create deep indentations in the flooring.
 Under stress or vibration, this could cause the foam to tear and separate from the equipment or under feet.

 ProSource Puzzle Exercise Mat